brendannee/noobgallery/README.md

 You can see noobgallery in action at https://picturethecity.com.

+## Features

+* simple photo gallery creation: just create a folder for each gallery, and copy your photos. noobgallery takes care of the rest.
+* responsive layout, supports mobile and desktop
+* slideshow and zoom in/out
+* gallery summary & tags (via optional gallery.json for each gallery)
+* bread crumbs to navigate multple gallery levels
+* about page
+* error page
+* does not upload original images
+* add optional copyright watermark
+* add optional fotomoto store links

 ## Configuration

 noobgallery uses Amazon S3 to host images.
 You'll need to: